akhil1136/P4wnP1-ALOA-payloads/SMB Exfiltrator/readme.md

 Exfiltrates select files from users's documents folder via SMB.
 Liberated documents will reside in PWNPI loot directory under /Data/HOSTNAME/DATE_TIME

-Rewrite of the original SMB Exfiltrator payload with:
 * Faster copying, using robocopy multithreaded mode
 * Faster finish, using a EXFILTRATION_COMPLETE file
 * Offload logic to target PC for accurate date/time